-- (1) In this Article and in Article 45 "person interested in the appeal" in respect of land in a Parish means - - (a) the owner of the land; - (b) if different, the occupier of the land; - (c) the Constable of the Parish; - (d) the Assessment Committee of the Parish; - (e) the Supervisory Committee. - (2) On being appointed to hear an appeal the members of the Appeal Board so appointed must set the date, time and place of the hearing of the appeal. - (3) The members of the Appeal Board hearing an appeal shall hear an appeal at the Parish Hall of the Parish in which the land to which the appeal relates is situated unless in the opinion of those members there is a reason for hearing it elsewhere. - (4) The members of the Appeal Board hearing an appeal must give at least 7 days written notice of the date, time and place of the hearing of the appeal to each person interested in the appeal. - (5) The members of the Appeal Board hearing an appeal may postpone or adjourn the hearing but if they do so they must take reasonable steps to notify each person interested in the appeal of the postponement or adjournment and of the new date, time and place for the hearing or resumption of the hearing.
+- (1) In this Article "person interested in the appeal" in respect of land in a Parish means - - (a) the owner of the land; - (b) if different, the occupier of the land; - (c) the Connétable of the Parish; - (d) the Assessment Committee of the Parish; - (e) the Supervisory Committee. - (2) On being appointed to hear an appeal the members of the Appeal Board so appointed must set the date, time and place of the hearing of the appeal.

-- (6) At the hearing of an appeal each person interested in the appeal may - - (a) appear and be heard, either in person or by a representative, who need not be legally qualified; - (b) call and examine witnesses; and - (c) produce documentary or other evidence. - (7) At the hearing of an appeal the members of the Appeal Board hearing the appeal may - - (a) call and examine witnesses; and - (b) be assisted by such persons as they determine. - (8) At any time during the hearing of an appeal the members of the Appeal Board hearing the appeal may dismiss the appeal on the grounds that the appeal is without foundation or frivolous. - (9) If - - (a) the appellant desires to go into any ground of appeal that was not specified in the appellant's notice of appeal; and - (b) the members of the Appeal Board hearing the appeal are satisfied that the omission of that ground was not wilful or unreasonable, they may allow the appellant to go into that ground and may take it into consideration.
+- (3) The members of the Appeal Board hearing an appeal shall hear the appeal at the Parish Hall of the Parish in which the land to which the appeal relates is situated unless in the opinion of those members there is a sufficient reason for hearing it elsewhere. - (4) The members of the Appeal Board hearing an appeal must give at least 7 days written notice of the date, time and place of the hearing of the appeal to each person interested in the appeal. - (5) The members of the Appeal Board hearing an appeal may postpone or adjourn the hearing but if they do so they must take reasonable steps to notify each person interested in the appeal of the postponement or adjournment and of the new date, time and place for the hearing or resumption of the hearing. - (6) At the hearing of an appeal each person interested in the appeal may - - (a) appear and be heard, either in person or by a representative, who need not be legally qualified; - (b) call and examine witnesses; and - (c) produce documentary or other evidence. - (7) At the hearing of an appeal the members of the Appeal Board hearing the appeal may - - (a) call and examine witnesses; and - (b) be assisted by such persons as they determine. - (8) At any time during the hearing of an appeal the members of the Appeal Board hearing the appeal may dismiss the appeal on the grounds that the appeal is without foundation or frivolous. - (9) If - - (a) the appellant desires to go into any ground of appeal that was not specified in the appellant's notice of appeal; and - (b) the members of the Appeal Board hearing the appeal are satisfied that the omission of that ground was not wilful or unreasonable, they may allow the appellant to go into that ground and may take it into consideration.

-- (10) When they have made their determination in respect of an appeal the members of the Appeal Board hearing the appeal must give written notice of their determination to the Chairman of the Appeal Board who must ensure that a copy of the notice is furnished to each person interested in the appeal. - (11) The decision of the Appeal Board is final.
+- (10) When the members of the Appeal Board hearing an appeal have made their determination in respect of the appeal they must give the Chairman of the Appeal Board written notice of their determination together with a summary of reasons for their decision. - (11) The Chairman must ensure that a copy of the notice and summary is furnished to each person interested in the appeal. - (12) The decision of the Appeal Board is final.